tunde-james/react-facts/README.md

 ## Available Scripts

-In the project directory, you van run:
+In the project directory, you can run:

 ### `yarn dev`